 WARNING SIGNS OF INSOLVENCY

 Determining insolvency isn't always easy.

-A forwardlooking cash flow test can help you assess your club's ability to pay its debts as and when they become payable.
-However, you also need to consider your wider financial position.
+A forward-looking cash flow test can help you determine your company's ability to pay its debts when they become payable.
+However, you also need to look at your wider financial position.